fffeifang/fyp_routing/debug.md

 we should set the number of retries caused by the malicious node for **the whole probe** or every subpath? and do I need to learn how to write testbed? when I write the part Measurement on Lightning Network Performance, should I write the explaination of the operation like the steps of rebalancing like introducing HTLC in multi-hop payments?

+4.25
+for 100 transaction
+b with sk 42
+speedymurmurs 33
+sp 29
+for flash I've modified the script but we use the poison distribution so its hard to identify the elephant payment and mice i dont know how to set the threshold theres also a problem with our algrithom, not evey path in our pathset is from src to dst, some of them are src to bp, bp to dst, bp to bp.
+When we calculate the fee we need a complete path, should I add tag to address the problem or we should change the algrithom so that there would be all complete paths?
+I dont know which one more close to the real world logic. and I've finish the writing of the section Measurement on Lightning Network Performance